Research Activity at PMG

 GPs in Training

 Our practice is approved to train fully qualified doctors who wish to specialise in general practice.
 Our GP registrars and Foundation Year 2 doctors will have had 2-4 years of experience as a qualified hospital doctor working in various specialities.
-They consult patients on their own, under the mentorship of our trainers, Dr Pullen and Dr Thomson.
+They consult patients on their own, under the mentorship of our trainers, Dr Pullen, Dr Howes and Dr Pal.
 Occasionally we ask permission to video a consultation.
 You will always be asked in advance and are given the option not to take part, and this will not affect your care in any way.
 No recording will be taken without your consent and the camera will be switched off on request.
 These videos are used only for educational purposes with the doctor doing the consultation and are destroyed after use.

 Medical Students